Winter Holds Up Nature's Mirror

 Earlier, I’d observed the beauty of the ice from afar.
 All toasty and snug in the warming shed, watching fellow climbers gear up with excitement for the challenge.
 Beautiful ice cauliflowers had bloomed, frosted with a covering of light snow, and in other places, chandeliers of ice hung down like the most glorious and deadly curtains.
 The softly falling snow, a siren rime calling us to scale a wall of glass.
 I’ve never seen ice like this.
 It shines blue, like the vanishing glaciers.
 A symptom of its thickness as it absorbs red and orange light and scatters the blue.

 The ice appears impenetrable, like a vertical frozen lake meters thick.
 It’s a miracle that a millimeter point of my axe, with a flick of my wrist, can create enough purchase to hang my body weight.
-It’s a metaphor for both the fragility and impossible wonder of life and living.
-Everything quite literally hanging on a thread.
+Here lies both metaphor for fragility and testament to life's impossible wonder— everything suspended by the thinnest filament of chance and choice.

 I sit quietly next to the wood burner to thaw and think about what I just accomplished—scaling an ice wall in minus fifteen with my might and my courage for tools.
 I try to celebrate myself and feel pride, but it’s not forthcoming.
 I’ll keep trying.
 Instead, my overwhelming sense is gratitude to the land for showing me all sides of herself, giving me permission to feel that level of effort and cold, and still love.

-A few hours later, my head rests on the pillow just feet away from a small herd of deer.
-They arrived quietly and silently as I slept.
+Hours later, my head rests against goose down just feet from where deer have gathered in silent congregation.
+They materialized soundlessly as I slept.
 I see them just outside my cabin window and stand in awe at their perfect fat noses and giant ears, so close I could almost touch.
-What a tenderness to witness.
-I watch them as they watch me.
-Curious, unafraid, knowing.
+What tenderness in this witnessing.
+I observe them as they observe me.
+Curious.
+Unafraid.
+Knowing.
+They embody peace, grace, elegance—qualities I both possess and desperately need to gift myself.

 They symbolize peace, grace, and gentleness—all the qualities I share and all the gifts I need to give myself.
 In this winter’s stillness, I am once again beginning to see my own reflection.
 Something I haven’t seen in a long long time.